OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     originalRange.insertText(" (C2R)", "End");
     ```

 7. We'll skip over `TODO2` until the next section.
-Replace `TODO3` with the following code.
+Within the `insertTextIntoRange()` function, replace `TODO3` with the following code.
 This code is similar to the code you created in the first stage of the tutorial, except that now you are inserting a new paragraph at the end of the document instead of at the start.
 This new paragraph will demonstrate that the new text is now part of the original range.

     ```js
     doc.body.insertParagraph("Original range: " + originalRange.text, "End");